 Students who have applied to and have been formally admitted by the Office of University Admissions to pursue a degree program are classified as follows:

 First year students - 0-29 credits completed Sophomores - 30-59 credits completed Juniors - 60-89 credits completed Seniors - 90 or more credits completed

 The status of matriculating students is indicated by the name associated with the number of credits earned.

-Unclassified students may be taking courses for personal enrichment, transfer credit, and other non-degree purposes or in special educational programs offered through the University.
+Non-matriculating students may be taking courses for personal enrichment, transfer credit, and other non-degree purposes or in special educational programs offered through the University.
+These students are typically limited to a total of 12 undergraduate credits.

 Students admitted to Marywood University, who are undecided about their major field of study or who, at the time of admission to the university, do not meet the admission standards of the desired major will be categorized as undeclared.
 Undeclared status is not a major, and students cannot receive a degree in this category.

 It is advisable for students to declare a major early in their university experience.
 It is recommended that first year students declare a major by the completion of 32 credits or the end of their first year.
 It is recommended that transfer students declare a major by the completion of 16 Marywood credits.
 Postponing the declaration of a major can delay degree completion.
 In addition, financial aid can be affected if degree programs are not completed within an appropriate time frame.

 Students are registered for the major reflected on the online Student Information System.
 Those who wish to change majors must complete the appropriate form, obtained at the Office of Academic Records or online.
 Students are required to obtain the signature of the chairperson(s) of the department(s) involved.

 Matriculating students who will not be registered for Marywood credit during a given semester (fall/spring) should apply for a leave of absence.
 This includes: